Fermented Wheat Germ Found to be Anti-Cancer

 Clinical cancer research on fermented wheat germ

 Fermented wheat germ has been progressively studied for many years.
-For example, researchers from Florida’s Lee Moffitt Cancer Center and Research Institute also found that fermented wheat germ extract significantly inhibited ovarian cancer cell lines.
+For example, researchers from Florida’s Lee Moffitt Cancer Center and Research Institute (Judson et al. 2012) also found that fermented wheat germ extract significantly inhibited ovarian cancer cell lines.
 The researchers tested the fermented wheat germ against no less than 12 ovarian cell lines.

 Clinical testing has also been done on fermented wheat germ.
 A phase II clinical trial of fermented wheat germ was done by researchers from Russia’s N.N.
-Blokhin Cancer Research Center in conjunction with the Russian Academy of Medical Sciences.
+Blokhin Cancer Research Center (Demidov et al. 2008) in conjunction with the Russian Academy of Medical Sciences.

 The researchers gave a fermented wheat germ extract product (Avemar) together with conventional therapy to patients with melanoma – a type of skin cancer.
 The patients were classified as “high-risk” in terms of survival rates.